mike-nelson/cordova-plugin-fcm/README.md

 Then install these:

-`cordova plugin add cordova-plugin-androidx'    note don't worrry if it says it it the wrong version, it will still work
+`cordova plugin add cordova-plugin-androidx`    note don't worrry if it says it it the wrong version, it will still work

 `cordova plugin add cordova-plugin-androidx-adapter`